ConnerSanders/CapstoneStarterRepo/Documentation/Signoffs/Gas_System.md

 The gas system shall contribute to the overall control and optimization of the electrolysis process.

 <sup>3</sup>
-The gas system is shall be equipped with components that aid in the separation and purification of the gases.
+The gas system shall be equipped with components that aid in the separation and purification of the gases.

 ## Buildable Schematic